-The Credit Union is in the process of renewing and extending its warehouse funding facility.
+The Consolidated Entity is presently undertaking a due diligence of a mortgage loan portfolio acquisition in the order of \$45 million which it intends to finalise by May 2014.
 Otherwise, the Directors do not expect any significant changes in the operations or services of the Credit Union which will affect the results of the Credit Union in future years.